nancyalaswad90/60daysofudacity/README.md

     3.Participated in Slack discussion

-Day 21:
+Day 21 :

-   1.Continue review lesson 5 : Introducion local and global differential privacy
+    1. Continue review lesson 5 : Introducion local and global differential privacy

-   2.Read this book"Best Practices for ML ", by MartinZinkevich
-(link: http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf) martin.zinkevich.org/rules_of_ml/ru…

-Based on a a suggested by Andrew Trask on twitter.
+    2. Read this book"Best Practices for ML ", by MartinZinkevich (link: http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf) martin.zinkevich.org/rules_of_ml/ru… ....Based on a a suggested by Andrew Trask on twitter. here: (link: https://twitter.com/iamtrask/status/1151850875473805312) twitter.com/iamtrask/statu…
-here:
-(link: https://twitter.com/iamtrask/status/1151850875473805312) twitter.com/iamtrask/statu…

-  3.Participated in Slack discussion
+    3. Participated in Slack discussion

 Day 22:

-  1. Continue reading book chapter

-"Best Practices for ML ", by MartinZinkevich

-(link: http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf) martin.zinkevich.org/rules_of_ml/ru…
+    1. Continue reading book chapter ..."Best Practices for ML ", by MartinZinkevich (link: http://martin.zinkevich.org/rules_of_ml/rules_of_ml.pdf) martin.zinkevich.org/rules_of_ml/ru…

-Based on a a suggested by Andrew Trask on twitter.

-here:(link: https://twitter.com/iamtrask/status/1151850875473805312) twitter.com/iamtrask/statu…
+    Based on a a suggested by Andrew Trask on twitter. here:(link: https://twitter.com/iamtrask/status/1151850875473805312) twitter.com/iamtrask/statu…

     2. Participated in Slack discussion